skibblenybbles/django-daydreamer/README.md

-The consequence of this design is that, even if you inherit from "dispatch," "deny" and "allow" behaviors and mix them in the wrong order, the effect of the behaviors will still be ordered by the priority scheme.
+The consequence of this design is that, even if you inherit from "dispatch," "deny" and "allow" behaviors and mix them in the wrong order, the effect of the behaviors will still be ordered correctly.

 For example, `CachePage` has "allow" priority and `LoginRequired` has deny priority.
 If we set up a view like so: